pmq20/node-packer/README.md

-      -r, --root=DIR                   Specifies the path to the root of the application -o, --output=FILE                Specifies the path of the output file -d, --tmpdir=DIR                 Specifies the directory for temporary files -i, --ignition                   Compiles to v8 Ignition byte-code and ships no JavaScript source code --clean-tmpdir               Cleans all temporary files that were generated last time --keep-tmpdir                Keeps all temporary files that were generated last time --make-args=ARGS             Passes extra arguments to make
+      -r, --root=DIR                   Specifies the path to the root of the application -o, --output=FILE                Specifies the path of the output file -d, --tmpdir=DIR                 Specifies the directory for temporary files -b, --bytecode                   Compiles to bytecode and ships no JavaScript source code --clean-tmpdir               Cleans all temporary files that were generated last time --keep-tmpdir                Keeps all temporary files that were generated last time --make-args=ARGS             Passes extra arguments to make